Media Kit

 The author (front right) visiting with the Boston Gay Book Club

-Nathan will embark on a national book tour to celebrate the release of Welcome to Forever, with a special emphasis placed on events at queer spaces and with indie book-sellers.
+Nathan will embark on a book tour to celebrate the release of The Disco at the End of the World, with a special emphasis placed on events at queer spaces and with indie book-sellers.

 Besides “official” tour dates, he regularly drops in to local bookstores that are a reasonable driving distance from Boston to connect with booksellers.
 He’s also happy to meet with book clubs.